 This game is similar to the Point game, but this game is an individual competition.

 Have each player take a turn in the Pit.
 The Pit is a 8-10 feet horizontal span area up against any type of wall surface.
 Have each player take a turn in the Pit receiving a ground ball.
 If the any ball gets past the playerin the Pit, within the span area, then he or she is out of the game.
 For the player who field the ground ball cleanly and makes an accurate throw back to the coaches hitting, make the ground balls faster and tougher.

-We usually use a soft baseball in case the ball is missed (the ball then goes directly off the wall and back towards the player) and in situations were the players are fielding cleanly and the balls are starting to come faster.
+We usually use an indoor ball in case the ball is missed (the ball then goes directly off the wall and back towards the player) and in situations were the players are fielding cleanly and the balls are starting to come faster.

 2 TRIANGLE METHOD